New: Parking Fees

 In the winter most of the males go up into the mountains, although you might see an occasional lone bull around town.
 The females and calves winter in smaller groups.
 You may see them earlier in the afternoon, around 3 – 4 pm, just when shadows start to come in, although viewing is unpredictable in the winter.
 The groups reform in spring.

 How long have the elk roamed the Smokies?
 Elk once lived in the southern Appalachian mountains and elsewhere in the eastern United States.
 They were eliminated from the region by over-hunting and loss of habitat.
 The last elk in North Carolina was believed to have been killed in the late 1700s.
 By 1900, the population of elk in North America dropped to the point that hunting groups and other conservation organizations became concerned the species was headed for extinction.

 The elk were re-introduced into the Park in 2001 and 2002.
 For the first few years, elk watching meant driving deep into the Cataloochee area of the park, about 1.5 hours from Bryson City.
 But over the past decade, the herd has grown and spread into other parts of the park.

-Click or tap to enlarge map
+Click or tap map to enlarge

 The Smokies elk were first reintroduced in 2001 in the remote Cataloochee area of the national park.
 A large portion of the herd still resides there.
-Cataloochee is north of Waynesvile, a 1.5 hour drive from Bryson City.
+Cataloochee is north of Waynesville, a 1.5 hour drive from Bryson City.
 More about the Cataloochee elk.

 The Fall Rut